Reading Spines

 “Books need to enable children to look through windows in order to see the realities of others and into mirrors in order to see their own reality reflected. ”Emily Style

 A diet of fiction and non-fiction is promoted within our Reading Spine.
 At Penny Bridge CE Academy, we continue to focus on making links across the curriculum.
 We have organised our reading spine to ensure that it links each year group’s key concepts, school drivers and writing genres.
-We have also planned for each class to have a focus author and children to build up a knowledge of authors throughout their time at the school.
+Focus authors will appear throughout the reading spines to enable children to build up a knowledge of both contemporary and traditional authors.

 Our carefully thought-out Reading spine ensures that we plan our English lessons around high-quality core texts, which also link to the genre, text type or when possible set books link to our topics and to our foundation subject focus for that term.
 The aim of this reading spine is to provide a list of books to use as class reads, recommendations for reading corners.